Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/master-stack-decal.md

 #### Relevant

-This Master Stack material type adds all its relevant Blocks to the Fragment Context by default and has no extra relevant Blocks.
+This Master Stack material type adds all its Fragment Blocks to the Fragment Context by default and has no extra relevant Blocks.

 ## Graph Settings